 School Visit Guide

 Thank you for booking your school visit to McAuliffe-Shepard Discovery Center!
 School group visits are a major part of what we do.
-In fact, in 1990, when we originally opened as Christa McAuliffe Planetarium (just the planetarium theater at the time), the whole purpose was to honor Concord, NH teacher, Christa McAuliffe who was referred to as “the field trip teacher”.
+In fact, in 1990, when we originally opened as Christa McAuliffe Planetarium (just the planetarium theater at the time), the whole purpose was to honor Concord, NH teacher, Christa McAuliffe, who was referred to as “the field trip teacher”.

 The purpose of this page is to prepare school staff, chaperones, required aids, and students for their upcoming visit to the Discovery Center.
-If you have any additional questions or concerns, please direct them to our Director of Visitor Services, Kellee Duckworth, kduckworth@starhop.com.

 The Unitil Room

-When your group first arrives to the Discovery Center, you’ll immediately be directed to the Unitil Room to set your items down in one of our storage closets, use the restroom, have a quick snack, and have a brief orientation with one of our Educators.
+When your group first arrives at the Discovery Center, you’ll immediately be directed to the Unitil Room to set your items down in one of our storage closets, use the restroom, have a quick snack, and have a brief orientation with one of our Educators.

-You will see these School Visit Expectations displayed in the Unitil Room.
-Please take a moment to review them ahead of your visit.
+Please take a moment to review them before your visit.
 We expect all teachers, chaperones, and required aids to assist us in ensuring these expectations are met.

 The Exhibit Halls